drobinkent/CLB/Docs/Test.md

 then we will check if no vlaid path is found then use ECMP.
 As a result only our configured switch will use the load balanicng algorohtm.
 Al other will use ECMP.

+# Result Visualization

+Repeat the test with statisticpulling interval 3 sec and .5 sec Then plot a single diagram with 4 ports time vs normalized (with ratio to smallest one) value.
+This plot will show the ratio.
+We need to take a large gap bcz in small gap synchronizing controller log and data plane vlaues is not possible

+another graph we show each ports time vs normalized vlaue in .5 sec interval statictics pulling.
+This plot will have a lot of spike. butwe need to form a curve over these spiked values with some kind of average values to show that, overall the ratio is maintained.
+This small interval graph will also show the distribution transition time.

+check same set of graphs with 2 approaches
+a) counter set hard value 16 wrap up
+b) counter value reset by CP

+If the 2 nd approach gves clear visibility of our algo then we will prefer that one.